mautic/developer-documentation-new/docs/design/labelling.rst

 Back
 ^^^^

-Returns the user to the previous step in a sequence of steps, such as in a wizard.
+Returns the User to the previous step in a sequence of steps, such as in a wizard.

 Use instead of Previous.
 Compare Next and Finish.

 Browse
 ^^^^^^

-Assists the user in selecting a file (for example, on a button or link next to an entry field).
+Assists the User in selecting a file (for example, on a button or link next to an entry field).
 Typically opens a secondary window where the user can locate and select the desired directory and file.

 C
 -